BPJackson/design-assessment/README.md

 #####Now that you have your wireframes and styleguide, build the app to spec.
 * Keep in mind that it must be responsive @ 3 break points
 * [This site](http://mattkersley.com/responsive/) is a pretty neat tool to check your work once it is deployed.
-* Once your app is built and deployed, take screenshots of it at each break point.
-Replace the provided images with your own and keep the names the same.
+* Once your app is built and deployed, take screenshots of it at each break point for each page.
+Replace the provided screenshots with your own and keep the names the same.

 #####You should have these pieces by now:
 * Three sets of Wireframes